Home Help & FAQs

 Yes, you can take your electric wheelchair or mobility scooter and all your luggage on the inter-terminal shuttle.

-Learn more about Special Assistance at London Gatwick.
+Find out more about the Assisted Travel at London Gatwick.

 Does London Gatwick consult with disability organisations?